wax-office-of-inspector-general/wax-developer/docs/en/wax-infrastructure/wax-mainnet-node.md

 To configure and start the node  `nodeos`  will be used,  `nodeos`is the core service daemon that runs on every WAX Protocol Network node.

 `nodeos`  can be configured to process smart contracts, validate transactions, produce blocks containing valid transactions, and confirm blocks to record them on the blockchain.
-You can read more about it  [here](https://developers.eos.io/manuals/eos/latest/nodeos/index).

 The primary operational functions of  `nodeos`  are; running it as a Block Producer, Network API Endpoint, P2P Seed Node or State-History Node.
 Typically on a busy network such as the WAX Mainnet you would separate these functions across physically discrete servers.